-Another important innovation introduced by the MDR is the Post-Market Clinical Follow-up (PMCF) System.
+Another important innovation introduced by the MDR Regulation is the Post-Market Surveillance System (PMS).

-This system represents a key element of the entire system created by the legislator to ensure the continuous safety of medical devices.
+This system represents a key element of the entire framework created by the legislator to ensure the continuous safety of medical devices.

-PMCF involves the systematic collection of data on the compliance with essential safety requirements by the manufacturer.
+The PMS involves the systematic collection of data on the manufacturer’s compliance with essential safety requirements.

-This data is used to make continuous improvements to medical devices and manage any risks or issues that may arise after market release.
+These data are used to make continuous improvements to medical devices and to manage any risks or issues that may arise after marketing.

-PMCF is a dynamic process that requires constant monitoring and commitment to the safety of medical devices.
+The PMS is a dynamic process that requires constant monitoring and a commitment to the safety of medical devices.